Editor's Note: We recently updated this previously published post with new insights. Enjoy!

 1. Physical Health

-As baby boomers age, health insurance becomes their most valuable benefit, according to 67% of those surveyed.
+As baby boomers age, health insurance becomes one of their most valuable benefits.
 Employers whose employees’ ages skew older may find they’re paying more in sick pay, workers’ comp costs, and insurance benefit payouts.
 Our study found chronic pain and obesity are the two biggest health risks for the baby boomer generation.

-Compared to Baby Boomers, Gen Xers are twice as likely to be obese or be diagnosed with diabetes between ages 25-44, compared with Baby Boomers at that age.
+Compared to baby boomers, Gen Xers are twice as likely to be obese or be diagnosed with diabetes between ages 25-44, compared with Baby Boomers at that age.
 On average, Gen Xers in our study were out of range for three out of these five biomarkers: cholesterol, blood pressure, triglycerides, glucose, and BMI.

 2. Financial Health

 Money.
 It seems like we can never have too much of it—and we frequently feel we have to work too hard for it.
 Paychecks seem to slip through our fingers, going toward expensive mortgages, much-needed retirement accounts, looming college tuition expenses, and costly medical bills.
 While all generations share some of the same concerns, they each face unique financial goals and needs.

 This generation needs to plan for long-term care costs, manage their investments for cash flow after retirement, and begin prioritizing retirement savings over helping family members with college and other expenses.
 That said, many baby boomers are pushing retirement later, or even starting up new careers after discovering the retired lifestyle just isn’t for them (taking on so-called “returnships”).